AIM-Harvard/DeepContrast/README.md

 ```
 deactivate
 ```
-## Acknowledgements

-Code development: ZY
-Code testing, refactoring and documentation: ZY

-## Model Prediction
+## Model Inference

 The get data step takes care of the following operations:

-1. Sample data (head and neck CT and chest CT) can be found from foler "datasets";
+1. Run the code (`run_inference.py`) under the root path of "src" for model inference on sample data;
-2. Trained models based on EfficientNetB4 for head and neck CT ("EffNet_HeadNeck.h5") and chest CT ("EffNet_Chest.h5") can be found from foler "models";
+2. Specify "HeadNeck" or "Chest" in the code (`run_inference.py`) to predict sample data from head and neck CT scanor chest CT scan;
 3. Data preprocessing for either head and neck or chest CT scans including respacing, registration and cropping (`data_prepro.py`);
 4. Predict IV contrast for head and neck or chest CT scans and save results to csv file (`model_pred.py`);